 MPG and running cost > The engine's 2-litre capacity ensures that when those twin-scroll turbochargers aren't boosting, fuel economy is respectable - Merc claims 40.9mpg and 162g/km of CO2 are possible Read about running and A45 AMG here

-Prices, specs and rivals > Main rivals include the VW Golf R and Audi RS3.
-The Audi is closer in terms of straight-line performance, but the Golf is the car to beat Read about the A45 AMG's rivals here
+Prices, specs and rivals > Main rivals include the VW Golf R, Audi RS3 and Ford Focus RS.
+The Audi is closer in terms of straight-line performance, price and luxury.
+However, the Golf and Focus are cheaper and much more engaging Read about the A45 AMG's rivals here

 Design > The 2016 car represents a mild update rather than full rework, but with optional aero addenda, the A45 AMG is still one of the most lary-looking hot hatches on sale Read about the A45 AMG's design here